 WHAT DO YOU NEED TO TIE-DYE WITH A TULIP KIT?

 All you need for some easy tie-dying is a one-step kit from Tulip.
-The kits contain dye powders in squeeze bottles.
+The dye sets contain dye powders in squeeze bottles.
 Just add water.
 No vinegar, no soda ash, no buckets, no fuss!

 These are all affiliate links, if you make a purchase (of anything from the site, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!